maxtoroq/DbExtensions/docs/api/DbExtensions/SqlBuilder/OFFSET_1.md

 SqlBuilder.OFFSET Method (Int32)
 ================================
-Appends the OFFSET clause using the string representation of *startIndex* as body.
+Appends the OFFSET clause using the provided *startIndex* parameter.

 **Namespace:** [DbExtensions][1]
 **Assembly:** DbExtensions (in DbExtensions.dll)